Danfrost15/VRDevelopmentInUnity/VR_Development_in_Unity.md

 1. Introduction to VR Development in Unity

 Virtual Reality (VR) isn’t just the future of gaming — it’s the present of immersive experiences across industries.
 From virtual classrooms and architectural walkthroughs to fully interactive simulations and cutting-edge games, VR is revolutionizing how we perceive and interact with digital content.
 At its core, VR is a simulated experience that places users inside a 3D environment, often through headsets that respond to head movement and motion controllers that track hand gestures.
-This illusion of “being there” transforms passive users into active participants.

-When it comes to creating these experiences, Unity has emerged as the go-to platform for VR development.
+This illusion of “being there” transforms passive users into active participants.When it comes to creating these experiences, Unity has emerged as the go-to platform for VR development.
 Why?
 Unity’s strengths lie in its:

 * Cross-platform capabilities
 * Massive asset store